Surgical Injuries Due to Medical Malpractice

 Are Surgical Injuries Common?

-In 2003, the Joint Commission on Accreditation of Healthcare Organizations (JDAHO) received five to eight reports of surgical errors each month.
-According to JDAHO, the vast majority of surgical errors involve wrong-site surgery.
+In 2003, the Joint Commission on Accreditation of Healthcare Organizations (JDAHO) received 5 to 8 reports of surgical errors each month.
+According to JDAHO, the vast majority of surgical errors involved wrong-site surgery.

-A study published in the journal Surgery in December 2012 indicated that there were 9,744 paid malpractice claims for serious surgical errors between September 1990 and September 2010.
-These errors involved some of the worst surgical mistakes, such as operating on the wrong body part, operating on the wrong person or leaving surgical equipment inside the patient’s body.
-Because this study only considered medical malpractice claims that were paid, the sample does not include the vast majority of surgical errors.
+A study published in the journal Surgery in 2012 indicated that there were 9,744 paid malpractice claims for serious surgical errors between September 1990 and September 2010.
+These errors involved some of the worst surgical mistakes, such as operating on the wrong body part, operating on the wrong person, or leaving surgical equipment inside the patient’s body.
+That number doesn’t even include the number of unfiled or unpaid incidents that took place!

 These types of injuries can be caused by a surgeon’s inattention, inexperience, impairment, poor technique or communication error.